dafer45/TBTK/doc/Manual.md

 In TBTK systems like this can easily be modeled using flexible indices that compounds a set of indices into a list of non-negative integers in curly braces.
 Such a compound index is usually referred to simply as an index, while the individual components are referred to as subindices.
 While we above used different letters to differentiate between operators with different index structures, in TBTK this is instead handled by introducing one more subsystem identifier at the front of the list of subindices.
-E.g. can can we write typical indices as (spin up = 0, spin down = 1)
+We can for example write typical indices as (spin up = 0, spin down = 1)
 | Index              | Description                                                                |
 |--------------------|----------------------------------------------------------------------------|
 | {0, 1, 0, 1}       | Molecule (subsystem 0), site 1, orbital 0, spin down                       |
 | {1, 2, 3, 0, 0}    | Graphene (subsystem 1), unit cell (2, 3), sublattice site 0, spin up       |
 | {2, 3, 2, 1, 2, 3} | Substrate (subsystem 2), unit cell (3, 2, 1), sublattice site 2, orbital 3 |

-# Limitations on the index structure {#LimitationsOnTheIndexStructure}
+# Advanced: Limitations on the index structure {#LimitationsOnTheIndexStructure}
-We have already mentioned one limitations on the indices, which is that they have to be non-negative numbers.
+A limitation that has been mentioned about the indices is that their subindices have to be non-negative numbers.
 Although this is no real restriction on what types of problems that can be modeled, negative indices abounds in quantum mechanics and this is certainly not without inconvenience.
 However, the optimizations and additional features that are enabled by this design decision has been deemed far more important in this case.
 Nevertheless, support for negative indices could be added in the future through additional "syntactic sugar".